Calcium carbonate overdoseTums overdose; Calcium overdose

 - Activated charcoal

-Because calcium carbonate is considered fairly nontoxic, recovery is quite likely.
-Chronic overuse is more serious than a single overdose.
-Few patients die from an antacid overdose.
+Calcium carbonate is not very poisonous.
+Recovery is quite likely.
+But, long-term overuse is more serious than a single overdose, because it can cause kidney damage.
+Few people die from an antacid overdose.